Nelson Mandela’s Daughter Zenani Mandela Biography: Husband, Age, Children, Net Worth, Siblings, Parents

 Job: Businesswoman • Politician

-Net value: 5 million USD
+Net asset value: 5 million dollars

 She has four siblings: Zindziswa Mandela, Madiba Thembekile Mandela, Makaziwe Mandela-Amuah and Makgatho Mandela.
 Her grandparents were Noqaphi Nosekeni, Gadla Henry Mphakanyiswa, Gertrude Madikizela and Columbus Madikizela.
 Her aunts are Nothusile Bhulehluth, Baliwe Mandela, Nonyaniso Khumalo, Mabel Notancu Ntimakhwe, Lieby Piliso, Makhutswana Mandela, Mobantu Mniki and Constance Mbekeni Mandela.